vLeech/v-swamp/docs/testTab/testRST.rst

 # Router Configuration Lab
 **Main Objective**: Configure a router to work with the Switch Lab; Start By configuring router first; only then move onto putting it on the network.
 ## Objectives:
-- [ ] Setup Factory Defaulted Router
+- [ x ] Setup Factory Defaulted Router
 - [ ] Define WAN Interface
 - [ ] Setup NAT
 - [ ] Setup DHCP